 - First Precious metal-free cross-coupling RFP meeting

-- Follow up RFP (Prof. Yoon).
-Points-of-contact (primary: Charles Yeung; secondary: Paul Richardson), both using feedback from across entire team
+- Follow up RFP (Prof. Shoemaker).
+Points-of-contact (primary: Callie Bryan.; secondary: Darren Poole), both using feedback from across entire team

 - The team is focused on writing a manuscript ranking replacements for unsustainable solvents on reactions and work ups.

 - The analysis of unsustainable solvent usage in early development by reaction class is ongoing.

 - Offer greener alternatives to those reaction classes typically run on unsustainable solvents.

 - Brainstorming a way to rank and prioritize solvent selection for extraction.